ankhalishah01/ankhalishah01/README.md

 # 👋 Eyyo world!
-I'm **Azmi Nadhifah Khalishah**, a Digital Business student from 🇮🇩
+I'm **Azmi Nadhifah Khalishah**

-✨ Just a chill digital biz enthusiast who's still learning and loving to explor tech, creativity, and all things digital.
+✨ Just a chill with a lil' passionate digital biz student girl who's still learning and loving to explore tech, creativity, and all things.
 🚀 Hit me up, drop ideas, and glow up the hustle!